marcogong/marcogong.github.io/_pages/cv.md

 If you would like to request my CV in pdf version, please feel free to send me an [email](mailto:marcogong22@gmail.com) specifying your purpose.
 ## Research Interest
-* Structural Health Monitoring
+* Wireless Communication System
-* Backscatter System
+* Backscatter
 * Piezoelectricity and Ultrasonics

 ## Education